anucurious/Integrated-Music-Tools/README.md

 Modules available:

 ✓ User Authentication
-✓ Create Playlist
+✓ Create Playlist with multiple information
 ✓ Get Playlist Information
 ✓ Modify Playlist
-✓ Recommend Music Tracks
-✓ Create Dynamic Playlist link to share across all Music streaming platforms
+✓ Get details of the music parameters

 Look at the PDF for a detailed report.